 Part I Section 1 of the Australian constitution specifies that: “The legislative power of the Commonwealth shall be vested in a federal Parliament, which shall consist of the Queen [or the King], a Senate, and a House of Representatives, and which is herein-after called ‘The Parliament’ or ‘The Parliament of the Commonwealth.’”

-Under Part I Section 2: “A governor-general appointed by the Queen shall be Her Majesty’s representative in the Commonwealth, and shall have and may exercise in the Commonwealth during the Queen’s pleasure, but subject to this constitution, such powers and functions of the Queen as Her Majesty may be pleased to assign to him.”
+Under Part I Section 2: “A governor-general appointed by the King shall be Her Majesty’s representative in the Commonwealth, and shall have and may exercise in the Commonwealth during the King’s pleasure, but subject to this constitution, such powers and functions of the Kingas Her Majesty may be pleased to assign to him.”

-Therefore, the Australian governor-general, following appointment by the Queen, exercises the power and authority of the crown.
+Therefore, the Australian governor-general, following appointment by the King, exercises the power and authority of the crown.

-Whilst the section states that the governor-general shall be “Her Majesty’s representative” this does not mean that the governor-general reports to the Queen on the exercise of his duties, but that he is the representative of the Queen in parliament and all that ‘the crown’ implies.
-In this instance mention of the Queen means the institution, or the body politic of the crown and not the individual as such.
+Whilst the section states that the governor-general shall be “Her Majesty’s representative” this does not mean that the governor-general reports to the King on the exercise of his duties, but that he is the representative of the King in parliament and all that ‘the crown’ implies.
+In this instance mention of the King means the institution, or the body politic of the crown and not the individual as such.

 The ‘crown of the United Kingdom’, however, means not just the body politic but also opens the doorway to everything that the monarchy and the constitution means in the United Kingdom.
 Such British constitutional documents as Magna Carta and the Bills of Rights are not mentioned in the constitution but these documents underpin our constitution and our laws.